snicole2701/Nicole_Hammond_Data_Analysis_Portfolio/README.md

 Real-time updates to predicted sales as spending amounts are adjusted.

 Comprehensive calculations powered by DAX measures to showcase the relationship between advertising spend and sales outcomes.

+### Key Note:
+In the real world, advertising spending and connected income is not a linear relationship.
+Spending more and more on a specific advertising option does not guarentee linear increase in income.
+That said, the purpose of the project was to use historic information to determine the effect of spending on different advertising option and the income generated from it.
+Thus gives us some insight on which advertising option is most effective.
+From the interactive dashboard one finds for this business, based on historic advertising, newspaper advertising has shown little to no return.
+Insight gained from this is that the business should definitely cut on newspaper advertising and instead invest that money into radio and TV advertising that has a positive relationship between how much they had spent on those advertising options and the resulting sales made from it.

 ## Power BI Interactive Dashboard